-- Open School Night is an important opportunity early in the year for parents to meet their child's teacher and learn about each class' educational objectives, routines and expectations. - Parent-Teacher Conferences are held twice yearly, in the fall and late winter.
+- ParentLocker is our student information software.
+It provides parents with up-to-date information on their children's attendance, classes, schedules, homework, school events as well as a school directory.
+Login information is available on the Parent Resources page of the school website. - Open School Night is an important opportunity early in the year for parents to meet their child's teacher and learn about each class' educational objectives, routines, and expectations. - Parent-Teacher Conferences are held twice yearly, in the fall and spring.
 Before conferences, instructions are sent to parents on how to sign up for appointments online. - The Hillel Torah Highlights weekly email newsletter is the primary source for information about school activities.
 School events of the past week are featured and upcoming events are announced.
 The Highlights is emailed to every family at the end of the week and can also be accessed online from the Hillel Torah website.
-Parents of students in Preschool will receive weekly class storyboards via email, and parents of students in Kindergarten will receive regular communication through Seesaw, an online platform, which will include updates on curriculum, special activities and upcoming events. - Parents of students in grades K-8 receive Report Cards twice a year at the end of each semester, parents of Middle School students will receive additional progress reports mid-semester, and parents of students in PN-N receive a report card at the end of the year. - FACTS Family Portal (formerly RenWeb/Parents Wed), is our student management software.
-The Parent Portal provides parents up to date information on their children's classes, school events as well as a student and family school directory.
-Login information is available on the Parent Resources page of the school website.
-District Code: HT-IL (case sensitive)
+Parents of students in Preschool will receive weekly class storyboards via email, and parents of students in Kindergarten will receive regular communication through Seesaw, an online platform, which will include updates on curriculum, special activities, and upcoming events. - Parents of students in grades K-8 receive Report Cards twice a year at the end of each semester, parents of middle school students will receive additional progress reports mid-semester, and parents of students in PN-N receive a report card at the end of the year.

-CONDUCT EXPECTATIONS -NEW
+CONDUCT EXPECTATIONS